harshitaJhavar/Computational-Linguistics/README.md

 # Computational-Linguistics
-Python Scripts which I wrote during my journey to learn Computational Linguistics
+Python Scripts which I wrote during my journey to learn Computational Linguistics.
+The scripts are in respective pdf files with feedback.